Bathroom Fans, Electrical

 The more your fan clogs up, the less efficient it is, and you’ll have to operate it for more extended periods to remove moisture and stink from the air.
 By simply removing the outer cover of the fan and cleaning it periodically, you can keep your fan running efficiently and smoothly.

-In addition to causing your fan to be inefficient, clogged or dirty fans also present a fire hazard.
-Much like dryers, bathroom fans give off heat when they’re operating.
 If it gets hot enough due to being overworked, there’s a chance that the lint clogging the fan and exhaust pipe can catch fire.
-Take care of your fan and your home, and make sure to clean it at least once a year.
+Take care of your fan and home, and clean it at least once a year.

 Buy the Right Size Fan for Your Bathroom